raysan5/rfxgen/README.md

 `rFXGen` source code is distributed as **open source**, licensed under an unmodified [zlib/libpng license](LICENSE). `rFXGen` binaries are completely free for anyone willing to compile it directly from source.

-`rFXGen Standalone` is distributed as a low-cost tool for download.
-In any case, consider it as a small donation to help the author keep working on software for games development.
+`rFXGen Standalone` desktop tool is distributed as freeware.
+In any case, consider some donation to help the author keep working on software for games development.

 *Copyright (c) 2015-2021 raylib technologies ([@raylibtech](https://twitter.com/raylibtech))*